wntrblm/flask-talisman/README.rst

 Document Policy support is included in Talisman for when this becomes more widely supported.

-The default permissions policy is empty, as this is the default expected behaviour.
+The default Document Policy is empty, as this is the default expected behaviour.
 Note that the `Document Policy is still an Editors Draft <https://w3c.github.io/webappsec-feature-policy/document-policy.html>`_.

 Document Policy can be set either using a dictionary, or using a string.